borisngong/Alx-Webstack-Portfolio_BoroHuBMedia/README.md

 - **Content Post Management**: Create, update, retrieve, like/unlike, and delete posts
 - **Comment Management**: Create, update, retrieve, like/unlike, reply to comments, like/dislike comment replies, and delete comments
 - **Chat Management**: Create chat, chatEntry(send messages), retrieve and delete chat capabilities for members

+## Technologies Used

+- **Node.js**: JavaScript runtime for server-side development.
+- **Express**: Web framework for building APIs.
+- **MongoDB**: NoSQL database for data storage.
+- **Multer**: Helps in uploading files(images) securely
+- **Morgan**: Provides HTTP request logging.by monitoring all the requests that come to our API.
+- **Joi**: Validates incoming data requests.by checking iif the data that comes to our API is correct.
+- **Rate Limiting**:
+                   Access Limiter: Limits login attempts to prevent brute force attacks, allowing a maximum of 5 login attempts within a 5-minute window.
+                   General API Limiter: Limits the number of requests to general API endpoints, allowing a maximum of 100 requests per 15 minutes from each IP address.
+- **Helmet**: The API also uses helmet  to improve security by setting important HTTP headers.
+- **Mongoose**: ODM library for MongoDB and Node.js.
+- **JWT (JSON Web Tokens)**: For secure authentication and authorization.
+- **Swagger**: API documentation tool for interactive API exploration and available when the server is started
+- **Postman**: API Documentation and testing tool for sending requests and viewing responses.
+- **dotenv**: For managing environment variables.
+- **Nodemon**: Automatically restarts the server during development.

 ## Architecture Diagram